goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 And what about the downsides?
 Everyone knows that the main weakness of Transformers is their quadratic complexity, right?

 Not exactly.
-The main theme of this blog post is to convey that Transformers *do have inductive biases* that gives them weaknesses in terms of *modeling power*.
+The main theme of this post is to convey that Transformers *do have inductive biases* that gives them weaknesses in terms of modeling power, not just efficiency.
-And this weakness is a consequence of the way its state is defined: the token cache **maintains the granularity of the input resolution** it's given.
+And just as with SSMs, both the high-level strengths and weaknesses of Transformers are two sides of the same coin, consequences of the structure of their autoregressive state: the token cache **maintains the granularity of the input resolution** it's given.
 > #### The Weakness
 > Transformers are ***beholden*** to the **tokens** they are given.
 {: .block-danger }

-In other words, Transformers are more sensitive to the **resolution** and **semantic content** of the data.
+In other words, they are more sensitive to the *resolution* and *semantic content* of the data.
-And just as with SSMs, both the high-level strengths and weaknesses of Transformers are two sides of the same coin, consequences of the way their state is defined.
-Transformers are characterized by their context cache, which stores a separate representation for every element of the sequence, which means that every element of the sequence better be useful.
+Transformers are characterized by their context cache, which stores a separate representation for every element of the sequence, which means that every element better be useful.

 {% details Aside: What about efficient attention? %}
 Many variants of attention exist, which have been primarily motivated by the efficiency angle.